reeshabhkumarranjan/timetable-easy-download/README.md

     Here, since I am in the CSE branch, I chose page number 5 (page number starts from 0), which shows me my timetable.
     Change the page number as per your stream.
 4. Opens the timetable.pdf.

+What you need to do:
+1. Make sure you have Python 3 (and add it in system path).
+2. Install pyPdf2 [```pip install pyPdf2```]
+3. Change the address given in timetable.bat file.
+4. Change the hardcoded values (url, addresses) if required.
+5. Add the timetable.bat file in system path.

+NOTE: The timetable will be created in the folder you open your cmd window to run ```timetable``` command.